 Yes, you read that right.
 The iconic Hollywood sign wasn’t actually constructed as a monument to the burgeoning film industry — it was originally built in 1923 as an advertisement for a housing development!
 The original sign was covered in bright flashing lights, and the builders even brought in searchlights to call more attention to the sign.

 A small group of donors eventually got together in the 1970s to sponsor repairs of the sign.
-The improvements cost $250,000, equal to more than a million dollars in modern money.
+The improvements cost $250,000, more than a million dollars in modern money.
 Today, most film studios operate outside the confines of Hollywood, but Los Angeles is still the world’s filmmaking center.

-If you’ve never seen the Hollywood Walk of Fame in person and you’ve never hiked to the Hollywood Sign, Hollywood is where to stay in Los Angeles for the first time.
+If you’ve never seen the Hollywood Walk of Fame in person and never hiked to the Hollywood Sign, Hollywood is where to stay in Los Angeles for the first time.
 If you love movies and want the classic Los Angeles experience you’ll get it – as well as easy access to nearby West Hollywood, the Sunset Strip, and DTLA.

 From the iconic Dolby and Chinese Theaters to the flamboyant Sunset Boulevard, Hollywood is a chaotic and crazy place.
 Hollywood is most certainly a tourist trap, but it’s an unforgettable and worthwhile tourist trap.
 And as long as you rent a car, you can easily venture outside the boundaries of Hollywood for even more fun.